All Products

 kubectl -n csdr logs -p <hbr-client-pod-name>

-3. If the log output contains other types of SDK errors, submit a ticket for processing.
+3. If the log output contains other types of SDK errors, you can troubleshoot them using the EC error code (Error

 The task remains in the InProgress state for a long period of time